wordswords/dotfiles/README.md

 # How to decode the status bar under each buffer

 The problems in the file are noted in the far right.
-If there are no errors there will be no red or orange expanded sections.
+If there are no problems there will be no red or orange expanded sections.

 * Orange - Warnings
 * Red - Errors